aewallin/opencamlib/src/deb/readme_debian.txt

+CPack is used to create a debian binary package (.deb)

+"make package" should build the package.
+"sudo dpkg -i opencamlib-<version>-<arch>.deb" should install the package

 The DebSourcePPA.cmake script is used to create a debian source package.

 The main CMakeLists.txt file defines a target "spackage" that builds